-- 1. You are required to Confirm your DPhil Status by the end of your 9th term. - 2.
-The purpose of the Confirmation procedure is to determine whether you have made adequate progress since transfer of status and to ascertain whether or not you will be in a position to submit for examination in due course. - 3.
-Complete and submit a GSO.14.MSD form (for students who started their course after 1 October 2016).
-The completed form must be signed by yourself, your supervisor, your college and your local Graduate Advisor or Director of Graduate Studies.
-Then forward it to your local Graduate Administrator.
+- 1. You are required to Confirm your DPhil Status by the end of your 9th term (7th term for 3-year students). - 2.
+The purpose of the Confirmation procedure is to determine whether you have made adequate progress since transfer of status and to ascertain whether you will be in a position to submit for examination in due course. - 3.
+Assessor selection.
+Your supervisor is expected to nominate two assessors and to ensure that they are willing to act.
+Note that the supervisor is not permitted to be an assessor and may not be present at the Confirmation interview.
+One member of your Thesis Committee (p14) may be an assessor for your Confirmation meeting.
+You are responsible for arranging this meeting. - 4.
+Complete and submit a GSO.14.MSD form.
+The completed form must be signed by yourself, your supervisor, your college and your local Graduate Advisor or Director of Graduate Studies. - 5.
+Submit the completed GSO form to the Graduate Studies Manager (graduate.enquiries@rdm.ox.ac.uk) at least two weeks prior to your Confirmation meeting, stating the date of your meeting.
+This form together with an assessors' report form and a copy of the Guidelines for Confirmation of Status Assessors in the Medical Sciences_will be sent to both assessors in advance of the meeting.